Q&A: Marketa Irglova – “Once” Upon a Time and Back

 TICKET GIVEAWAY!
 IF YOU’D LIKE TO SEE MARKETA IRGLOVA AT THE VIRGIN MOBILE MOD CLUB IN TORONTO ON THURSDAY, OCTOBER 9, FOLLOW US ON TWITTER @riffyou AND RETWEET THIS STORY.
 CONTEST CLOSES WEDNESDAY, OCTOBER 8 AT NOON EST. THE WINNER(S) WILL BE CONTACTED THROUGH TWITTER SHORTLY THEREAFTER.
 THANKS!

-In 2008 – just days ahead of her 20th birthday – Marketa Irglova was standing on the stage of the 80th Academy Awards holding muna_contest_photoan Oscar.
+In 2008 – just days ahead of her 20th birthday – Marketa Irglova was standing on the stage of the 80th Academy Awards holding an Oscar.
 Not even out of her teens, the mightily talented singer-songwriter was being recognized for the year’s Best Original Song, “Falling Slowly.”

 Pulled from the movie Once, which IMDB summarizes as ‘a modern-day musical about a busker and an immigrant and their eventful week in Dublin, as they write, rehearse and record songs that tell their love story,’ the song and film truly pushed Irglova (who also co-starred in the movie with Glen Hansard) into the spotlight.